 Cereus giganteus (basionym), Pilocereus engelmannii, Pilocereus giganteus

-Carnegiea gigantea is a tree-like cactus with a ribbed stem that can reach up to 65 feet (20 m) tall and up to 2.5 feet (75 cm) in diameter.
-It is the largest columnar cactus native to the United States but is extremely slowly-growing, reaching only 0.25 inch (0.6 cm) tall after two years.
+Carnegiea gigantea is a tree-like cactus with a ribbed stem that grows up to 65 feet (20 m) tall and up to 2.5 feet (75 cm) in diameter.
+It is the largest columnar cactus native to the United States but is extremely slowly-growing, reaching only 0.25 inches (0.6 cm) in height after two years.
 It flowers once it has reached about 30 to 35 years of age and a height of about 6.6 feet (2 m).
 The first branches appear after it has reached a height of about 16.5 feet (5 m) and an age of 50 to 70 years.
-The white flowers appear just below the top of the stem, and they are up to 5 inches (12.5 cm) long and up to 2.4 inches (6 cm) in diameter.
-The fleshy edible fruits are red are up to 3 inches (7.5 cm) long.
+Flowers are white and appear just below the top of the stem.
+They are up to 5 inches (12.5 cm) long and up to 2.4 inches (6 cm) in diameter.
+Fleshy edible fruits are red are up to 3 inches (7.5 cm) long.
 The Saguaro blossom is the State Wildflower of Arizona.

 How to Grow and Care